charlieknoll/crypto-tracker3/README.md

 ## TODO

-- fix window height for capital gains.
-Income, spending and running balances works
+- Reconcile CRV on Unrealized, Balances and Income
-- build help page which include readme files
+- Show Unrealized Gain/Loss on CRV?
 - set all non named accounts to spam if type not set using button
 - hide spam toggle on address
 - fix asset store to only show non spam tokens